r-Techsupport/rTS_Wiki/docs/networking/dns.md

 search_exclude: false
 last_modified_date: 2023-02-03
 ---
+# Understanding DNS and How to Revert to Standard DNS Providers

 ## What is DNS?

 DNS, or the Domain Name System, is the system that translates human-readable domain names (e.g. www.google.com) into machine-readable IP addresses (e.g. 216.58.194.174).
 It acts as a sort of phonebook for the internet, allowing users to access websites and other online resources using easy-to-remember names instead of difficult-to-remember numerical addresses.